A Dilogarithm Series and a Generalization of a Theorem of Bridgeman: Introduction

-where $\chi (S)$, the Euler characteristic of $S$, satisfies $\chi(S) = -\mathrm{Area}(S)/2\pi$. \end{theorem} By applying the orthospectrum identity to various hyperbolic surfaces, Bridgeman and Jaipong \textit{et al.} were able to obtain series identities involving certain sequences.
-The results in Bridgeman's paper were expressed in terms of the solutions to the Pell equations $x^2-ny^2=\pm 1$.
+where $\ell(\alpha)$ is the length of $\alpha$, and $\chi (S)$, the Euler characteristic of $S$, satisfies $\chi(S) = -\mathrm{Area}(S)/2\pi$. \end{theorem} By applying the orthospectrum identity to various hyperbolic surfaces, Bridgeman \cite{bridgeman2021dilogarithm} and Jaipong et al. \cite{jaipong2023} were able to derive dilogarithm series involving certain sequences.
+The results in Bridgeman's paper \cite{bridgeman2021dilogarithm} were expressed in terms of the solutions to Pell's equations $x^2-ny^2=\pm 1$.
 Bridgeman identifies a solution $(a,b) \in \mathbb{Q}^2$ to one of Pell's equations, with the quadratic irrational $u := a+b\sqrt{n}$.
-Depending on whether $(a,b)$ is a solution to $x^2-ny^2= 1$ or $x^2-ny^2=-1$, $u$ is said to be a positive or negative solution respectively.
-One of Bridgeman's main theorems was the following result which provides a series expression for $\mathcal{L}(1/u^2)$. \begin{theorem}[Bridgeman] Let $u = a+b\sqrt{n} \in \mathbb{Q}[\sqrt{n}]$, with $a,b > 0$, satisfy Pell's equation.
+Depending on whether $(a,b)$ is a solution to $x^2-ny^2= 1$ or $x^2-ny^2=-1$, $u$ is said to be a positive or negative solution, respectively.
+One of Bridgeman's main theorems was the following result, which provides a series expression for $\mathcal{L}(1/u^2)$. \begin{theorem}[Bridgeman \cite{bridgeman2021dilogarithm}] Let $u = a+b\sqrt{n} \in \mathbb{Q}[\sqrt{n}]$, with $a,b > 0$, satisfy Pell's equation.
 In addition, let $u^k = a_k + b_k \sqrt{n}$.
 If $u$ is a positive solution, then

 Further, if $u \in \mathbb{Z}[\sqrt{n}]$ then $b_k/b \in \mathbb{Z}$ for all $k$.
 If $u$ is a negative solution, then